 There is nothing like an upcoming marathon to motivate you to get fit and take your exercise regime more seriously.
 If you’ve always wanted to do the London Marathon then nows your chance.

 We have created several blogs over the last year on how you can do something different.
 So, make your way through our blog for more inspiration and you’ll be having so much fun you won’t have time to drink too much or chain smoke!

 This is the kind of New Year’s Resolution we can get behind.
 Sometimes we take life way too seriously and forget to have fun.
 Make a promise to do something playful at least once a month.
 Even if that’s as simple as cracking out the cards one evening, heading to a pub with retro games or taking the family to a theme park.

 Now that we’ve revved you up to get some new experiences under your belt, don’t walk away without taking action.
-Book yourself an escape room, start searching for some evening courses or browse through our blog for some alternative night out ideas on our blog including this list of girls night out ideas in London and beyond.
+Book yourself an escape room, start searching for some evening courses or discover some alternative night out ideas on our blog including this list of girls night out ideas in London and beyond.